rylanharper/nitrogen/README.md

 ## ✳️ Nuxt Setup

-To begin using Nitrogen, you'll need to set up the following environment variables:
+To begin using Nitrogen, you'll need to add the following environment variables:

 ```ini
 # Shopify